Faculty & Instructors

 To maximize our reach, we’re offering a combination of asynchronous and synchronous online resources, such as videos, handouts, guides, worksheets, and presentations.
 Please contact us to find out more about how we can support your class.

-Class support is available in the following areas:
+Class support and resources for CourseLink sites are available in the following areas:

 We can assist with incorporating writing skills and assignments into your courses.
 For a range of asynchronous materials that you can incorporate into your classes or course websites, check out our Writing Resources and Workshops page.